 Benefits of Heroin Injection Sites

-Supervised injection facilities are found in nine countries around the world, including Canada, Australia, the Netherlands, Germany, and Norway.
+Supervised injection facilities are found in nine countries worldwide, including Canada, Australia, the Netherlands, Germany, and Norway.
 Proponents of these sites say that they have several advantages over the status quo.
-Some evidence suggests that injection facilities reduce risky behaviors such as syringe sharing and unsafe sex, lower rates of bacterial infections, and improve the safety of injecting practices.
+Some evidence suggests that injection facilities reduce risky behaviors such as syringe sharing and unsafe sex, lower rates of bacterial infections, and improve injecting practices’ safety.

 Furthermore, medical providers are on hand in some of these sites.
 Therefore, they’re able to engage in overdose prevention measures and immediately address overdoses as they arise.
 Nurses and non-medical workers at these facilities have access to naloxone, decreasing the risk of fatal overdose.
 Supporters of heroin injection sites say that these sites improve public safety and lower public disorder.

 Some advocates of supervised injection facilities even say that they help to combat the addiction problem.
 The rationale is that by gaining the trust of heroin users, available addiction professionals can overcome barriers that prevent them from seeking heroin treatment.
 This argument line says that supervised injection facilities actually help the heroin addiction problem by encouraging users to get help.

 Drawbacks of Bringing Heroin Injection Sites to the United States

 There is quite a bit of enthusiasm among supporters of heroin injection sites.
 However, the public remains deeply divided about the safety and effectiveness of these facilities.
 One of the biggest worries is that operating such a facility implicitly condones drug-seeking behavior.
 Visiting a legal facility doesn’t help a person become free of addiction.
 Rather, it provides them with a new setting in which to use drugs.
 This may actually increase heroin users’ addiction pattern as it eliminates negative consequences, such as law enforcement action, that may otherwise deter use.